 What's at the Core?

-While each framework places something in the heart, be it credibility, trust, or talent, others believe it is purpose, or values.
-We’ve come to the conclusion that is the Positive Core, a term coined by David Cooperrider in 1987, that best describes what’s at the heart of business: it is the sum of strengths, including credibility, capabilities, culture, values, skills, unique systems, successful strategies, and so on.
+While each framework places something in the heart, be it credibility, trust, or talent, others believe it is purpose or values.
+We’ve concluded that it is best described as the Positive Core, a term coined by David Cooperrider in 1987: the sum of strengths, including credibility, capabilities, culture, values, skills, unique systems, successful strategies, etc.

 Know when to Turn

-To know when to turn depends on the information that management captures and passes on, allowing for leadership to ‘make sense’ of it all, and to determine when the firm needs to change its course.
+Knowing when to turn depends on the information management captures and passes on, allowing leadership to ‘make sense’ of it all and determine when the firm needs to change its course.

-In ROUNDMAP, management needs to maintain and administer the health of four lifecycles to control the risk of the course of action while keeping an eye on the short-term goals and objectives:
+In ROUNDMAP, management needs to maintain and administer the health of four lifecycles to manage the risk of the course of action while keeping an eye on the long-term goals and objectives:

 - Product Carousel (= Product Development)